Even though guys can’t get pregnant, it’s important to know about emergency contraception if you are having sex with a female partner.

 Your partner should use EC if:

-- You had unprotected sex, which means that you didn't use a condom and your partner wasn't using an IUD or a hormonal method of birth control.
+- You had unprotected sex, which means that you didn’t use a condom and your partner wasn’t using a hormonal method of birth control or an IUD.

-- Your partner forgot to take her birth control pills (and you've been having sex).
+- Your partner forgot to take her birth control pills, patch or vaginal ring (and you’ve been having sex).

 - Your condom broke or slipped off while you were having sex.